archd3sai/Portfolio/README.md

 <img align="left" width="250" height="150" src="https://github.com/archd3sai/Portfolio/blob/master/Images/instacart.jpeg"> **[Instacart Market Basket Analysis](https://github.com/archd3sai/Instacart-Market-Basket-Analysis)**

-The objective of this project is to analyze the data of 3 million grocery orders from more than 200,000 Instacart users to analyze customer purchase pattern and most popular products.
-I also performed customer segmentation and affinity analysis for better marketing, Cross-selling, and Upselling.
+The objective of this project is to analyze the 3 million grocery orders from more than 200,000 Instacart users and predict which previously purchased item will be in user's next order.
+Customer segmentation and affinity analysis is done to study customer purchase pattern and for better products marketing and Cross-selling.

 <br />